amit8824/hello-world/README.md

 # hello-world
 Hi People!!!

 Howz you.
-I am amit here, welcome you all to my world of programming.
+I am amit here, welcomes you all to my world of programming.